newfs/gobotany-app/docs/DKEY.md

 caches.
 The taxa caches in particular are used to help populate the lists for the pages.

+### Splitting up a single-species lead

+If you need to split up a single-species lead (where a lead is the only one on the page) into a couplet, here are the steps:

+1. Make a second lead on the page, with the same parent, so there are two together.
+2. Set the letter field of the first lead to 1a, and the letter field of the second lead to 1b.
+3. Proceed to edit further as usual.

+If this task comes up often, an enhancement can be made to the Editor tool to make it easier.

 ### Running the sync script

 After each batch of changes to the key, a site administrator should run